AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   Examples of such Objects include the Object that manages connections to LwM2M Servers, Object that represents optional software packages installed on the device, and Objects representing sensors (whose instances are, however, not creatable).
-Identifiers for each Instance of such Objects may be arbitrarily chosen in the range 0-65534, inclusive - note that 65535 is reserved and forbidden in this context.

 - **Resource** - each Object Instance of a given Object supports the same set of Resources, as defined by the Object definition.
-Within a given Object, each Resource ID (which may be in the range 0-65535, inclusive) has a well-defined meaning, and represent the same concept.
+Within a given Object, each Resource ID has a well-defined meaning, and represent the same concept.
   However, some Resources may not be present in some Object Instances, and, obviously, their values and mapping onto real-world entities may be different.

+- **Resource Instance** - some Resources may have multiple instances (they're sometimes called *Multiple-Resources*), effectively causing the type of that resource to be an associative array with an integer index.
+Since LwM2M 1.1, instances of these resources may be addressed individually.

 The numerical identifiers on each of these levels form a path, which is used as the path portion of CoAP URLs.
-For example, a path ``/1/2/3`` refers to Resource ID=3 in Object Instance ID=2 of Object ID=1.
-Whole Object Instances (``/1/2``) or event Objects (``/1``) may be referred to using this syntax as well.
+For example, a path ``/9/2/17/3`` refers to Resource Instance ID=3 of Resource ID=17 in Object Instance ID=2 of Object ID=9.
+Whole Resources (``/9/2/17``), Object Instances (``/9/2``) or even Objects (``/9``) may be referred to using this syntax as well.

 Objects
 ^^^^^^^